The anomaly of the CMB power with the latest Planck data: Transfer function for PR4 dataset

 \section{Transfer function for PR4 dataset}

-The PR4 {\tt sevem} dataset provides the simulations divided in signal and noise maps, therefore we are able to obtain the E-mode transfer function from the MC simulations as:
+The PR4 {\tt SEVEM} dataset provides the simulations divided into signal and noise maps and therefore we are able to obtain the E-mode transfer function (TF) from the MC simulations as:

-where at the numerator we have the cross-mode EE spectra obtained from a signal map and a {\it signal plus noise} map, while at the denominator is present the EE auto-spectra of the signal component.
-We compute $TF$ for all the 600 MC simulations for both the detector splits (A and B).
-Then we take into account the average over the MC simulations, getting the mean transfer function for detector A, $TF^{(A)}$, and one for detector B, $TF^{(B)}$.
-The PR4 {\tt commander} dataset does not provide the simulations divided in signal and noise maps, therefore we cannot compute the transfer function by ourselves.
+where at the numerator we have the cross-mode EE spectra obtained from a signal map and a signal-plus-noise map, while at the denominator is present the EE auto-spectra of the signal component.
+The transfer function (TF) is computed for all the 600 Monte Carlo (MC) simulations for both the detector splits (A and B).
+The average over the MC simulations is then taken into account, resulting in the mean transfer functions for detector A $\mathrm{(TF^{(A)})}$ and for detector B $\mathrm{(TF^{(B)})}$.

+The PR4 {\tt Commander} dataset does not provide the simulations divided in signal and noise maps, therefore we cannot compute the transfer function by ourselves.
 However in \cite{Planck:2020olo}, the E-mode transfer function over 60\% of the sky is provided for this pipeline.

-In Figure~\ref{fig:transf_func} it is shown the comparison between the E-mode transfer function provided by the {\tt commander} team (blue solid line), and the $TF^{(A)}$ we compute from the {\tt sevem} detector A maps for three different cases of sky-coverage: full-sky (green dashed line), Planck polarisation common mask (orange solid line) and extended mask used in this work, right panel of Figure~\ref{fig:TQU_masks} (violet dashed line).
+Figure~\ref{fig:transf_func} shows the comparison between the E-mode transfer function provided by the {\tt Commander} team (blue solid line) and the $\mathrm{TF^{(A)}}$ we compute from the {\tt SEVEM} detector A maps for three different cases of sky coverage: full-sky (green dashed line), \textit{Planck} polarisation common mask (orange solid line) and extended mask used in this work, right panel of Figure~\ref{fig:TQU_masks}, (violet dashed line).

-It is possible to note that the {\tt commander} $TF$ and both the {\tt sevem} $TF^{(A)}$ computed considering full-sky and the Planck common mask are very similar.
-The {\tt sevem} $TF^{(A)}$ computed considering the extended mask is very noisy but follows the behaviour of the one computed with the standard mask.
-For this reason we apply the last one to the theoretical power spectra.
+It can be observed that the {\tt Commander} TF and both the {\tt SEVEM} $\mathrm{TF^{(A)}}$ computed considering full-sky and the \textit{Planck} common mask are highly similar.
+The {\tt SEVEM} $\mathrm{TF^{(A)}}$ obtained with the extended mask is very noisy but follows the behaviour of the one computed with the standard mask.
+Therefore, we apply the latter to the theoretical power spectra.

-We correct for these transfer functions the values of theoretical power spectra TE and EE which enter in the equation of NAPS (\ref{eq:defNAPS2}), (\ref{eq:defNAPSEE}) and (\ref{eq:defNAPSTE}).
-In the NAPS computed for the {\tt sevem} dataset we apply the following correction:
+The values of the theoretical power spectra TE and EE, which enter in the equation of NAPS (\ref{eq:defNAPS2}), (\ref{eq:defNAPSEE}) and (\ref{eq:defNAPSTE}), are corrected for these transfer functions.
+In the NAPS computed for the {\tt SEVEM} dataset the following correction is applied: